Frequently Asked Questions

 Over time, this filler compound can deteriorate and reveal the gap, causing concern to the user at first glance, though this would occur for a variety of reasons.
 Fortunately, there isn't anything to worry about so long as the stitching along your dome is still attached to your brim, and that the gap isn't drastically enlarge or pushing away from the stitching.

 Your helmet will NOT fall apart if it is in that condition, and is NOT compromised in any way.
-At RagTop Fire, we will use a two-part epoxy compound to fill in this gap, or apply Phenoseal® Vinyl Adhesive Caulk depending on the size of the gap.
+We will use a two-part epoxy compound to fill in this gap, or apply Phenoseal® Vinyl Adhesive Caulk depending on the size of the gap.